 The router will now take a minute to reboot.
 Don’t press the power key during the process.

 Contact ISP (Internet Service Provider.)

 There is no point in trying out rest solutions, if, the problem is from your ISP Side.
 If WiFi isn’t working on any devices.
 Then, it could be due to some problems with your Internet Service Provider.
 It could be possible that ISP downtime is running.
 (Downtime refers to the percentage of time when an Internet Service is inactive.)

-Usually, ISP does plan downtime and alert users about that.
+Usually, ISP does plan downtime and alerts users about that.
 Downtimes usually happen due to technical and other maintenance reasons.
-If it’s unplanned downtime then, it could be due to server failure, natural disaster or can arise from an unforeseen event.
+If it’s unplanned downtime then, it could be due to server failure, natural disaster, or can arise from an unforeseen event.

 Is my ISP Down?.

 There are two ways to update Driver Software.
-You can either download the driver software file and install it directly.
-But for that, you have to aware of the model number of the adapter.
+You can either download the driver software file or install it directly.
+But for that, you have to be aware of the model number of the adapter.
 In my case, I built a PC by myself.
-So, I know, I am using “TP-Link TL-WN781ND Wireless N PCI Express Adapter“.
+So, I know, I am using the “TP-Link TL-WN781ND Wireless N PCI Express Adapter“.

-But, If “no internet, secured” Error appearing in a Windows 10 laptop.
+But, If the “no internet, secured” Error appears on a Windows 10 laptop.
 Then, by using the device manager, you can update the driver.